 Based on the Affordable Care Act regulations, individual insurance plans hold an open enrollment period in the fall.
+Open Enrollment is from November 1, 2017 to December 15, 2017 for an effective date of January 1, 2018.
 Alternatively, if you have a qualifying event you may enroll within 60 days of the date of the event.

 How are premium rates determined?

 Premium rates both on and off of the marketplace are determined by the age of each individual who will be covered by a plan.
 Other factors that affect the premium for coverage include where a person lives and the level of plan (metal tier) that they select and whether they are a smoker or non-smoker.

 Can I still buy individual insurance if I have a very serious pre-existing medical condition?